mmstewart/snkrs-bot/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-1. You'll need to reate a .env file and add the following variables.
+1. You'll need to create a .env file and add the following variables.

 ```sh
 EMAIL=youremail@example.com